cassidyamundsen/cassidyamundsen.github.io/_pages/portfolio.md

 <p><a href="/Phonology_Turkish%20Squib.docx" target="_blank">View Full Paper (DOCX)</a></p>
 </details>

-## Data Analytics Project
+## NLP Projects

 <details>
-<summary>Sentiment and Politeness in Customer Interactions</summary>
+<summary>Sentiment Analysis of Twitter Data: Dialect and Emotional Trends</summary>
-<p>This project used Python and VADER sentiment analysis to explore emotional tone and politeness strategies in customer service communication.
-It involved data cleaning, pattern detection, and interpretation of sentiment shifts tied to sociolinguistic theories.</p>
+<p>This project explored sentiment differences between African American English (AAE) and Standard American English (SAE) in Twitter discourse.
+Using VADER in Python, I collected and cleaned tweets, then applied sentiment scoring to examine how dialectal variation influenced emotion perception.
+The project also engaged sociolinguistic theory to interpret sentiment disparities and their implications for algorithmic fairness and linguistic bias in NLP.</p>
 <p><a href="/Final_project_pres_LING401.ipynb" target="_blank">View Python Project (Notebook)</a></p>
 </details>